A journey towards better Ruby on Rails testing practices

 Testing what the user sees in feature specs

-One main reason for this was because I misunderstood what I now believe is the real purpose of feature specs.
-Feature specs differ from other tests in the way we test the big picture, from a user point of view.
+One main reason for this was that I misunderstood what I now believe is the real purpose of feature specs.
+Feature specs differ from other tests in the way we test the big picture, from a user’s point of view.
 As a user, I am not interacting with HTML tags or CSS classes, I am interacting with what the browsing software describes to me.

-Let’s have a look at the following spec to ensure users logged in from their GitHub account are not offered to edit their password:
+Let’s have a look at the following spec to ensure users logged in from their GitHub accounts are not offered to edit their password:

 describe "when user signed in with their GitHub account" do